ELIMINATE WASTE AND IMPROVE CYCLE TIME WITH OPEN WEB FLOOR TRUSSES

-Avoid the need forsoffits, with added access to end panels where plumbing drops are common.
+Reduce the need for soffits with added access to end panels where plumbing drops are common.

-Maximize design freedom by incorporating many architectural details into individual truss designs, such as concealed beams, cantilevers and balconies.
+Design freedom to incorporate architectural details into individual truss designs, such as concealed beams, cantilevers, higher ceilings, and balconies.
 These prefabricated designs reduce framing complexity and install time.

 Superior End Reactions

-Superior end reaction capabilities eliminates the need for additional structural band-board, web stiffeners, squash blocks or blocking panels.
+Superior end reaction capabilities eliminate the need for additional structural band-board, web stiffeners, squash blocks, or blocking panels.

-Gable end floor trusses, sometimes called “ladders”, provide a strong alternative to large dimensional lumber for parallel closure.
-Gable end trusses are manufactured along with the main span trusses, ensuring matching height and can include built-in ribbon details.
+Gable end floor trusses, sometimes called ladders, provide a strong alternative to large dimensional lumber for parallel closure.
+Gable end trusses are manufactured along with the main span trusses, ensuring heights match and can include built-in ribbon details.

 Open Webbing is Trade “Friendly”